IamPhytan/rosbag-tools/src/rosbag_tools/split/README.md

 rosbag-tools split path/to/rosbag -o /path/to/clip -t "[timestamp1, timestamp2]"
 ```

-Here are all the CLI options of `rosbag-tools clip`:
+Here are all the CLI options of `rosbag-tools split`:

 ```console
 $ rosbag-tools split -h